op2319/Python-Practice/README.md

 # Python-Practice

 This is a repository that contains all of my solutions to the https://www.practicepython.org/ practice problems.
-I will name them with the following scheme: practicePython-#.py where "#" is the problem number.
+They are named using the following scheme: practicePython-#.py where "#" is the problem number.